SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 ## 1.2 Aims & Objectives

-1. To collect Sentinel-2 satellite imagery data from the region of interest in the summer months (2017 & 2023) to ensure cloud-free, comparable data for glacier analysis
+**1.** To collect Sentinel-2 satellite imagery data from the region of interest in the summer months (2017 & 2023) to ensure cloud-free, comparable data for glacier analysis

-2. To calculate the Normalised Difference Snow Index (NDSI) and Normalised Difference Snow and Ice Index (NDSII) as benchmark indicators of snow and glacier-covered areas
+**2.** To calculate the Normalised Difference Snow Index (NDSI) and Normalised Difference Snow and Ice Index (NDSII) as benchmark indicators of snow and glacier-covered areas

-3. To apply k-means learning as an unsupervised method for initial classification of areas with glacier ice cover.
+**3.** To apply k-means learning as an unsupervised method for initial classification of areas with glacier ice cover.

-4. To train a Convolutional Neural Network (CNN) using labelled data derived from a labelled mask created from the benchmark indicators.
+**4.** To train a Convolutional Neural Network (CNN) using labelled data derived from a labelled mask created from the benchmark indicators.

-5. To validate the machine learning outputs by comparing them to NDSI/NDSII-based classifications.
+**5.** To validate the machine learning outputs by comparing them to NDSI/NDSII-based classifications.

-6. To quantify changes in glacier extent between 2017 and 2023 by analysing the differences between glacier masks.
+**6.** To quantify changes in glacier extent between 2017 and 2023 by analysing the differences between glacier masks.

-7. To evaluate the accuracy and limitations of combining unsupervised and supervised learning for glacier monitoring, including the scalability and potential model improvements
+**7.** To evaluate the accuracy and limitations of combining unsupervised and supervised learning for glacier monitoring, including the scalability and potential model improvements

 # 2.0 Methodology

-Following data collecction and visulasation the test, validation and deployment area were selected.
-The flowchart below illustrates the work flow of the project:
+The flowchart below illustrates the workflow of the project:

 <p align="center">
   <img src="/Images/Glacier_retreat_flowchart.png" width="1000" height="auto"/>